SimonBiggs/scriptedforms/example/example/detailed.md

 # A Demo Form

+This is a detailed example demonstrating the usage of ScriptedForms.

+To have this document help you the most ideally you should have it open both as a ScriptedForm and as a plain text document.
+If you open the document itself in a plain text editor (such as [Visual Studio Code](https://code.visualstudio.com/)) then within the same directory as this document run `scriptedforms detailed.md` within a terminal you will be able to see the resulting form, and the syntax that produces it.
+You will also be able to edit the file and see the changes live within the ScriptedForm.

 ## Description

-This is a detailed example demonstrating the usage of scriptedforms.

 This file format is based upon markdown.
 There are however a few extra custom html elements.
 The custom html elements come in two